Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-28_BlazorBestPractices/Index.md

 ### Onion Architecture

-Onion Architecture was introduced by Jeffrey Palermo to provide a better way to build applications in perspective of better testability, maintainability, and dependability.
-Onion Architecture addresses the challenges faced with 3-tier and n-tier architectures, and to provide a solution for common problems.
+Onion Architecture was introduced by Jeffrey Palermo to provide a better way to build applications from the perspective of better testability, maintainability, and dependability.
+Onion Architecture addresses the challenges faced with 3-tier and n-tier architectures and provides a solution for common problems.

 Unlike the rectangular nature of the layered, the onion architecture is shaped in an onion mimic, with several layers underneath.
-The onion architecture is an implementation of Domain Driven Design and Command Query Responsibility Seperation.
+The onion architecture is an implementation of Domain Driven Design and Command Query Responsibility Separation (CQRS).

 The premise of domain-driven design is that the structure and language of software code (and other artifacts) should match the structure and language of the business domain.
 CQRS is a pattern that separates reads from writes.